 - Encouraging participation in public life.

 Our commitment covers equality on grounds of: age, disability, gender (including Transgender), race, religion/belief and sexual orientation.

 We are committed to ensuring that the school’s ethos, policies and practices respect and protect the rights of all individuals, and to ensure that all pupils and staff are enabled to make the most of their abilities and qualities.
 Please refer to our Equality Policy, Equality Objectives , Equality Audit, Accessibility Plans and Supporting Pupils with Medical Conditions Policy to find out further information about our Equality Strategy.

-At Haytor View each child is positively supported in managing their behaviour through a thorough consideration of their individual needs and circumstances.
-Adults maintain a flexible and reflective approach in supporting individual children in managing their emotions, identifying need and tailoring their responses to support children in having positive experiences.
+Each child is positively supported through consideration of their individual needs and circumstances.
+Adults maintain a flexible and reflective approach in supporting individual children in managing their emotional responses, identifying need and tailoring provision to support children in having positive experiences.